 But uniquely among DJ platforms, you also get access to three streaming services not yet spoken about.
 They are iDJPool (a pro DJ download pool), VJ-Pro (a video pool for Video jockeys), and Digitrax (a karaoke specialist).

 These are bit different than the other music streaming providers.
 These are only for professional, working DJs, and it appears are only legal for use in the USA.
 But if that’s you, you’ll enjoy the upfront commercial DJ edits and dancefloor-friendly versions of tracks that are lacking from the other services.

 Algoriddim’s djay Pro became everyone’s “second favourite DJ app” over the period leading up to 2020 by having Spotify integrated – something few DJ apps had managed.
-But, that all went away in summer 2020, and now it offers the “standard four” of Tidal, Soundcloud Go+, Beatport and Beatsource.
+But that all went away in summer 2020, and now it offers the “standard four” of Tidal, Soundcloud Go+, Beatport and Beatsource.
 And as of now, Djay Pro is the only software to integrate with Apple Music across all platforms, giving DJs access to over 100 million songs in their catalogue.

 Uniquely on this list, Engine OS is an embedded platform.
 That means the software runs off DJ gear without the need for a laptop.
 Currently, Engine OS runs on Denon DJ gear – the Prime series of hardware, and the Numark Mixstream Pro/Pro+ to be precise.
 In combination with the built-in WiFi on those units, you can stream without wires from the services it offers.

 Those services are Tidal, SoundCloud Go+, Beatport and Beatsource, with the recent addition of Amazon Music Unlimited for certain newer units (see above).